Road to DockerCon Europe

 What an exciting journey this has turned out to be.
 What started out as simple curiosity about learning about Docker has actually led to some amazing opportunities.

 What's next for me and my Docker journey is still unknown.
-One thing is for certain.
-I will not stop learning, pushing code, and talking to the awesome Docker community.
+One thing is for sure.
+I will not stop learning, pushing code, and talking to the incredible Docker community.
 Will it transform into a new adventure?
 Maybe.
 Has it opened my mind, pushed me as an individual, and given me amazing opportunities?
 Absolutely!

 I'm super stoked to have been selected to present at DockerCon.
-I will be presenting Docker monitoring concepts based on articles and code that I've published which has had a ton of interest.
+I will be presenting Docker monitoring concepts based on articles and code I've published that has had much interest.
 I hope to meet everyone (in person) I've been chatting with on Twitter and other channels.

 Follow me